Office of Grants and Sponsored Programs

-FSU Facilities & Administrative rate of 10% is applied to Salaries, Wages and Fringe for federal grants (unless dictated otherwise by grant announcement), or total direct costs for independent foundations.
+FSU de minimus rate of 10% is applied to Modified Total Direct Costs for federal grants (unless dictated otherwise by grant announcement), or total direct costs for independent foundations.
 Modified Total Direct Costs are all costs less equipment and participant support costs, and any subcontracted amount over $25,000.

 Glossary of Terms

 Below you will find a list of the most common terms off the budget section of the grant application.

 Framingham State University employees (faculty, librarians, administrators, and staff), as well as students, are considered personnel.